FelixMarschall/HA_ProcessMining_Addon/process_management/DOCS.md

 4. Refresh add-ons
 5. Find this addon at the end and click install.

-This can need some time depending on your internet connection and computer speed.
+This can need some time depending on your internet connection and computer.